rasavejo/raspberry-pi-os-qemu-semaphore/README.md

-# Implementing semaphore in a bare-metal Aarch64 environnment for RaspberryPi 3 !
+# Implementing semaphores in a bare-metal Aarch64 environment for RaspberryPi 3 !

-Adding semaphores to the mini-OS previously used to learn how OSes work.
+Adding semaphores to the mini-OS, previously used to learn how OSes work.

 ## Goal